A Brief History of Tennis

 History of Grasshoppers Lawn Tennis club in Hove

-Grasshoppers Lawn Tennis Club was first established in Brighton, well Hove actually, in 1881 based in a private pleasure ground, which later became known as St Anne’s Well Gardens which makes Grasshoppers one of the oldest surviving lawn tennis clubs in the country after Wimbledon.
+Grasshoppers Lawn Tennis Club was first established in Brighton, well Hove actually, in 1881 based in a private pleasure ground, which later became known as St Anne’s Well Gardens.
+This makes Grasshoppers one of the oldest surviving lawn tennis clubs in the world after Wimbledon.
 It seems the club took its name from Grasshopper cottage (see picture right taken on February 1912) a dwelling within the 2 acres the club rented where the gardener lived.
 The club used a couple of its rooms as changing rooms.
 The proceedings of the All England Tennis Association mentioned the Grasshoppers club in 1895.

 We found a note that in June I906 in the third round of the Sussex Country inter-club competition, the Grasshoppers beat Horsham by I3 sets to 6 – 98 games to 56.
 Also in this year there is a mantle clock (made by Winterhalder & Homer) inscribed “presented to William F Gaylard Esq by the members of the Grasshopper Tennis Club 8th September 1906”. we don’t know who he was and why we gave him a clock, he was 36 at the time.